 Milan, a city where fashion is paramount, knowing where to go at night is almost as important as knowing where to shop.
 Introducing the 8 best things to do in Milan at night!
-Milan Design Agenda had therefore selected the city’s coolest bars, where the well-heeled of Milan sip their aperitifs, and city’s night clubs that attract the ‘it’ crowd.
-Milan is also a city rich in the history of opera and performance where a trip to one of the famous theaters is an unforgettable experience.
+Milan Design Agenda had therefore selected the city’s coolest bars, where the well-heeled of Milan sip their aperitifs and city’s nightclubs that attract the ‘it’ crowd.
+Milan is also a city rich in the history of opera and performance where a trip to one of the famous theatres is an unforgettable experience.

 Lotvs bar club

 This futuristic space located inside the Torre Branca tower in the Parco Sempione is the brainchild of the eclectic designer Roberto Cavalli.
-The restaurant and bar are excellent places to spot celebrities and Milan’s fashion set lounging on zebraprint sofas.
-The décor is like none other, reflecting Roberto Cavalli’s extravagance: the restaurant is at the center of a vast raised steel structure.
+The restaurant and bar are excellent places to spot celebrities and Milan’s fashion set lounging on zebra print sofas.
+The décor is like none other, reflecting Roberto Cavalli’s extravagance: the restaurant is at the centre of a vast raised steel structure.

 In a nightclub named after the most fashionable icon around today, you can expect to see Milan’s glamorous and well-dressed crowds.
-Located below the Amani/Nobu restaurant, this club mirrors the modern chic decor of its neighbor, only it is equipped with an illuminated bar, dance floor and some of the finest DJs around.
-The space is also available for private rental, complete with party organizers, to those wanting to throw their own party.
+Located below the Amani/Nobu restaurant, this club mirrors the modern chic decor of its neighbour, only it is equipped with an illuminated bar, dance floor and some of the finest DJs around.
+Space is also available for private rental, complete with party organizers, to those wanting to throw their own party.

 From operas by Verdi and Puccini to ballets like Swan Lake and symphonic concerts, La Scala, with its first opening dating back to 1778, is the most spectacular place in which to experience both debut and original works.
-To make the most of your time at this world famous theater book a private box adorned with red velvet and golden architecture – it’s the most luxurious way to enjoy the performances.
+To make the most of your time at this world-famous theatre book a private box adorned with red velvet and golden architecture – it’s the most luxurious way to enjoy the performances.